-- 7. The driveway must be constructed using exposed aggregate concrete, colour-through concrete, slate or natural stone - The driveway must achieve a matt (non shiny or reflective) - The driveway colour must be muted and must complement the primary colour of the house. - 10.
-Plain (uncoloured) concrete or bright coloured driveways are
+- The driveway must be constructed using exposed aggregate concrete. - The driveway must achieve a matt (non-shiny or reflective) finish. - 8.
+The driveway colour must be muted and must complement the primary colour of the house. - Plain (uncoloured) concrete or bright coloured driveways are not permitted.